A lot of really talented people like working with Michael Sackler-Berner.

 But his music taste was changing, and Sackler-Berner began crafting a different set of songs.
 Moving back to the States and now on his own, his new demos found their way to noted composer/musician David Mansfield (Bob Dylan, T Bone Burnett).
 “I went to him and asked, what do I do?
 And he heard my stuff, liked it, and said, ‘go write some bridges,’ which I thought was pretty funny for a guy who worked with Dylan.”

 And then he kept going.
 Hollywood beckoned: soon, his songs were appearing regularly in shows like Sons of Anarchy, Bloodline, Nurse Jackie and Law and Order.
-He acted a little, wrote songs for other singers, and landed a publishing deal with Razor & Tie.
-He recorded a song with his childhood friend Henry Geller and Billy Joel’s drummer Liberty DeVitto, which led to a detour.
+He acted a little, toured, wrote songs for other singers, and landed a publishing deal with Razor & Tie.
+He recorded a song with his childhood friend Henry Geller and drummer Liberty DeVitto of Billy Joel fame, which led to a detour.
 “At the end of the session, Liberty asked to be our drummer full-time!
 So we made a band.”
-That popular not-so-side project, the Slim Kings, is already two albums in and opening for ZZ Top.
+That popular not-so-side project, the Slim Kings, is already two albums in and opening for ZZ Top, and large scale acts.

 But for all his success, Sackler-Berner felt himself yearning to record something more personal.
 “In the new stuff I was writing, I was becoming less a character, and more completely myself,” he says.
 And this time, his demo caught the ears of Marshall Crenshaw.

 “Marshall didn’t know me from Adam, but wanted to work with me,” says Sackler-Berner.
 “Plus, he’s a guitar guy, like me, and it was opportunity to work with a proven songwriter.”